Considering a real estate career in Pennsylvania?

-However, a survey of Pennsylvania real estate agents found that the average commission rate in the state is 5.26% With the average home price sitting at $221,251, according to Zillow, the average total real estate commission comes to about $11,600.
-But, keep in mind, you don't get that full amount as the buyer's agent because it's split up amongst multiple parties.
+A recent survey of Pennsylvania real estate agents found that the average commission rate in the state is 5.53%.
+With the average home price sitting, according to Zillow, at $265,862, the average total real estate commission comes to about $14,700.

 How Do Real Estate Commission Splits Work in Pennsylvania?

 When Pennsylvania homeowners want to sell their homes, they typically sit down with a listing agent and agree on a sales price and a commission rate.
 These amounts, including how the commission will be split between cooperating brokers (if any), will be documented in the listing agreement, and the final numbers will be confirmed in the purchase agreement.

 Note: While the commission split between cooperating brokerages IS listed in the purchase agreement, the split between a firm’s broker and their sponsored agent working the transaction would not be.
 That will be documented in the real estate agent's employment agreement with their broker.